mihasia20008/moos-absolut/README.md

 - `formType` need write one of `camunda` or `custom`
     - `camunda` - if need use camunda form
     - `custom` - if need use forms from project

+File `contentConstants.json` available for edit after build app in build folder, but new build rewrite this file from `public/contentConstants.json` contents.

+### Configure Keycloak

+Copy `public/keycloak.sample.json` to `keycloak.json` then edit it for contain real keycloak settings.
+File `keycloak.json` available for edit after build app in build folder, but new build rewrite this file from `public/keycloak.json` contents.

 ### Folder structure